Pax Pamir: Gameplay

 The board of Pax Pamir is a map of Central Asia; there is also a market from which cards are bought, and each player has their own tableau of cards, called a court.
 The map, covering the area from the Caspian Sea to northern Afghanistan and the Punjab, is divided into six areas.
 Players may place two kinds of pieces on the map: cylinders representing spies and local tribes, and blocks representing imperial power.
 Upright blocks represent armies, while blocks laid on their side represent roads between regions, which allow armies to move.

 Cards in the market are arranged in six columns; freshly drawn from the deck, they are placed in the most expensive empty column, but as other cards are bought, they move to the cheaper columns on the left.
 Players pay for cards by placing coins on all the cards leading up to the one they buy; for instance, to buy a card in the 3-cost column, they place one coin each on the cards in the 0-cost, 1-cost, and 2-cost columns.
 When they buy a card, however, they gain all the coins on the card they buy.

 Pax Pamir has several types of cards: court cards, event cards, dominance check cards, and a separate deck of cards used in solo play.
 Court cards are the most common type of card.
 They are purchased by players and held in hand until played into the player's "court" tableau.
 Once played, they may have an immediate effect, such as placing pieces on the map, along with providing players with additional action options and, in some cases, special abilities.
 For example, playing a court card from the Military suit might provide the immediate effect of placing two army blocks on the map and give the player the ability to order armies to march and do battle.

 Event cards have a variety of effects that may differ depending on whether the card is purchased by a player or discarded at the end of a round.

 Dominance check cards determine when scoring takes place during the game.
-There are 4 dominance check chards in the game.
+There are 4 dominance check cards in the game.

 Players are not wholly independent of each other but are grouped into three coalitions, supported by and ostensibly working for the Russian, British, and Durrani.
 Loyalty to a coalition is temporary; it is possible to switch from one to another, and certain cards and actions increase a player's standing with the empire they are allied with.
 This is relevant when a dominance check occurs: players examine the map to see if any empire has more blocks than the others.
 If one does, members of its coalition receive victory points, with more favored players gaining more.
 Otherwise, players with the most cylinders in play gain points.

 The game includes a solo mode with an automated opponent, the Wakhan, whose actions are determined by cards.